Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-07-15-nba-draft-history-3.markdown

 **Coach**: Roy Williams (2003 - present)

 Roy Williams wouldn't win his first National Championship until 2016.
-These teams are good examples of great teams put together by Williams that could not quite win it all.
+These teams are examples of great teams put together by Williams that could not quite win it all.
 North Carolina made it to the Final Four in 2009 and 2008 (with Danny Green, Ty Lawson, Tyler Hansbrough, and Wayne Ellington from this list on the team), but somehow did not make it to a National Championship game during this time period.

 Overlapping notable periods:
 * 2005 - 2009, total Agg 30.56